Indian hospitals plead for oxygen, country sets virus record

-India’s underfunded health system is tattering as the world’s worst coronavirus surge wears out the nation, which set another global record in daily infections for a second straight day with 332,730.
+India’s underfunded health system is tattering as the world’s worst coronavirus surge wears out the nation, which set a global record in daily infections for a second straight day with 332,730.

 India has confirmed 16 million cases so far, second only to the United States in a country of nearly 1.4 billion people.
 India has recorded 2,263 deaths in the past 24 hours for a total of 186,920.